-Offering live coverage and replays of every match from every round in the regular AFL season, Kayo also has fans covered when it comes to the Finals, although only a delayed replay of the big game will be available.
-However, if you’re big on all things AFL, Kayo might be the best option for you, covering all matches of the AFLW, as well the AFLX and AFLX Draft, with a delayed replay of the Brownlow Medal ceremony additionally available.
+Offering live coverage and replays of every match from every round in the regular AFL season, Kayo also has fans covered when it comes to the Finals, including both live and delayed replay of the big day.
+However, if you’re big on all things AFL, Kayo might be the best option for you, covering all matches of the AFLW, as well select matches of the U18 Championship, coverage of the NAB Rising Star Award Ceremony and the AFL Draft.

 Kayo is a gateway to more than 50 sports from across the globe, so you can supplement your AFL fix with all manner of awesome content from the U.S., Asia and Europe.
 Sports include basketball, soccer and American football.

 - If you’re a diehard fan, Kayo also has on-demand coverage of AFL talk-shows, documentaries and highlights, helping to tide you over in between games.
 Prices start from $25 a month.